 The temple is also covered with erotic sculptures.
 If you love sculptures, please do reach here.
 You can create poetry with your camera on reaching here.
 It is 65 km from Bhubaneswar and 35 km from Puri.
 The temple is a UNESCO World Heritage Monument.

 - Lingaraj Temple, Bhubaneswar

 Bhubaneswar is known as "The City of 1000 Temples".
-There are temples at each nook and corner of the city.
+There are temples in each nook and corner of the city.
 The Lingaraja temple is the largest and most famous temple in the city.
 Though many of the temples are ruined with the passage of time, the Lingaraj temple still stands tall with a rich history of a prosperous past.
 The third in the triangle, the temple was built in the 11th century.
 It is the only Shiva temple where the lord is given both 'bilva' and Tulsi leaves, thus making it a combination of Vishnu (Hari) and Shiva (Hara).

 Please observe the photos below, which showcase the amazing charm of Odisha.
 Click on any of your choices for a larger view.

 Nature is at its best in Odisha.
 Some pristine beaches, placid lagoons and thick green forest and wildlife, Odisha has a rich stock of natural splendors.

 - Puri Beach

 The holy city of Puri is a hot choice of sea lovers as it has some fine beaches.
 Many honeymooners wish to spend time by the sea.
 Evenings are funny time here as full of activities give you some sort of engagements.
 Balighai, 9 km from Puri is another fine beach.